billbuchanan/csn09112/week04_ciphers/labs/README.md

 # Appendix A

-Note, if you are using a Microsoft Windows system, you will have to use icacls to make the file read-only.
+Note, if you are using a Microsoft Windows system, you will have to use icacls through the Command Terminal to make the file read-only.
 If you are using a domain (such as with NAPIER-MAIL, you would defined your domain name with your matriculation number, such as:

 ```
 > icacls.exe mykey.pem /reset